 I had a couple of older hooligans here on Friday who LOVE crafting so we spent the better part of the morning at the dining room table making super-cute and super-easy Christmas crafts.

 We’ve also been making lots of Christmas tree crafts.
 Today, I’m sharing our simple “Christmas Tree” bead and pipe cleaner ornaments.

-These bead and pipe cleaner ornaments can be made by toddlers and preschoolers with very little assistance.
+Toddlers and preschoolers can make this ornaments with very little assistance.
 I love a craft like this for helping a young child gain independence and confidence at the craft table.
 We all know how good a kid feels when they can say “I made it myself!”

 Threading beads on to pipe cleaners helps to strengthen fine-motor skills too, and of course there’s the fun of exploring a tray full of beads, and sorting them by shape, size and colour.